 Read Jim Volker's Q&A article in CONNEXUS Magazine.

 View Full Article

-This presentation includes forward-looking statements that the Company believes to be forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+This website includes statements that the Company believes to be forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934.
 All statements other than statements of historical fact included in this presentation are forward-looking statements.
-These forward looking statements are subject to risks, uncertainties, assumptions and other factors, many of which are beyond the control of the Company.
-Important factors that could cause actual results to differ materially from those expressed or implied by the forward-looking statements include the Company’s business strategy, financial strategy, oil and natural gas prices, production, reserves and resources, impacts from the global recession and tight credit markets, the impacts of state and federal laws, the impacts of hedging on our results of operations, level of success in exploitation, exploration, development and production activities, uncertainty regarding the Company’s future operating results and plans, objectives, expectations and intentions and other factors described in the Company’s Annual Report on Form 10-K for the year ended December 31, 2012.
+These forward-looking statements are subject to risks, uncertainties, assumptions and other factors, many of which are beyond the control of the Company.
+Important factors that could cause actual results to differ materially from those expressed or implied by the forward-looking statements include the Company’s business strategy, financial strategy, oil and natural gas prices, production, reserves and resources, the impacts of state and federal laws, the impacts of hedging on our results of operations, level of success in exploration, development, acquisition and production activities, uncertainty regarding the Company’s future operating results and plans, objectives, expectations and intentions and other factors described in the Company’s 10-K dated December 31, 2013.
 Whiting’s production forecasts and expectations for future periods are dependent upon many assumptions, including estimates of production decline rates from existing wells and the undertaking and outcome of future drilling activity, which may be affected by significant commodity price declines or drilling cost increases.

-In this presentation, we refer to Adjusted Net Income and Discretionary Cash Flow, which are non-GAAP measures that the Company believes are helpful in evaluating the performance of its business.
-A reconciliation of Adjusted Net Income and Discretionary Cash Flow to the relevant GAAP measures can be found at the end of the presentation.
+In documents in this website, we refer to Adjusted Net Income, Discretionary Cash Flow, Cash Flow per Share, EBITDAX and Net Debt, which are non-GAAP measures that the Company believes are helpful in evaluating the performance of its business.
+A reconciliation of such non-GAAP measures to the relevant GAAP measures can be found in the relevant documents.